 A new generation of coins began in 2010 when the U.S. Mint issued its first America the Beautiful Quarters.
-The series now is in its fifth year with five new designs for 2014.
+The series now is in its sixth year with five new designs for 2015.

 These quarters features annually changing designs similar to the U.S. Mint’s 50 States Quarters® Program and the 2009 D.C. & U.S. Territories Quarters Program, but the new coins honor national parks and national sites.